mate-academy/layout_hello-world/readme.md

 ___

 ## The task
-Implement the `stars` block used in [the card](https://www.figma.com/file/bS8N1lTT0Ew0Brf1Nfl36iMV/Product-Cards?node-id=0%3A1).
+Implement the [`stars` block](https://www.figma.com/file/euXjY316CHKYkPRO1K0kjLsF/Moyo-Catalog?node-id=11325%3A2961) used in card and catalog.
 You DON'T need to implement the card now, just the stars block.

 ![Stars](./reference/stars.png)